 The topic that I receive the most questions about is the Sit Spot.
-It makes sense because it is a new concept to most people, as well as one of the first things introduced in Kamana.
+It makes sense because it is a new concept to most people.
 I’ve compiled some of these questions and answered them below:

 My sit spot doesn’t have _______ (insert noun or adjective).
 Can I still use it?